The best photography insurance of 2023

 SEE IT

-insurance is a less than glamorous topic but is a necessity.
+Photography insurance is a less than glamorous topic but is a necessity.
 As a photographer, videographer, or droneographer, one thing is certain: gear is expensive.
 And when you look at the money you spend on equipment as a literal representation of the time you have sacrificed, more is at stake than just the price tag.
-Whether it’s lenses, camera bodies, drones, or even computers and vehicles, it is essential to always have a contingency plan for when things inevitably wrong.
+Whether it’s lenses, camera bodies, drones, or even computers and vehicles, it is essential to always have a contingency plan for when things inevitably go wrong.

-When at the vast possibilities of insurance available, it is easy to become overwhelmed.
+When looking at the vast possibilities of insurance available, it is easy to become overwhelmed.
 That’s precisely why we wanted to help you start your journey of selecting the right plan to fit your needs.
-Whether you are just starting your photography , are a seasoned pro, or even a hobbyist, this article is your guide to approaching insurance agents well informed.
+Whether you are just starting your photography business, are a seasoned pro, or even a hobbyist, this article is your guide to approaching insurance agents well informed.
 Choosing the best photography insurance is one of the best long-term business decisions you can make, so keep reading to find out how to protect yourself, your gear, and your business.

 Best photography insurance: Ratings & reviews